|At Risk||Watch List||High Risk|

 - July 2013 - Replacement fence gate constructed from donated parts to prevent additional illegal dumping

-- August 2013 - Clean-up process begins on Fay Street sidewalk
+- August 2013 - Volunteer clean-up efforts begin with clearing Fay Street sidewalk

 - September 2013 - Fundraiser for mothballing process profiled on Buffalo Rising